Troubleshooting: Device drops WiFi & does not reconnect?

-Apps do not interface directly with the device's WiFi controller; instead they are only able to request access to WiFi from the iOS operating system.
+In iOS and iPadOS, third-party apps do not interface directly with the device's WiFi controller; instead, they make requests to the operating system for access to WiFi.

-This request is made through a flag defined when we submit the app to Apple called UIRequiresPersistentWiFi.
+This request is made through a flag defined when the app is submitted to Apple called UIRequiresPersistentWiFi.
 This flag tells the iOS that if a WiFi connection is available, that the app needs it to be maintained.
 It’s also why if the app is launched without a WiFi connection, you may see an alert on-screen asking if you’d like to connect to WiFi before proceeding.

 If the app is unable to load a remote page due to lack of internet connection, we continue to request that resource at regular intervals so that the app can recover automatically when the connection is resumed.